B.I.D. in Industrial Design

 The program provides students with design skills and knowledge to cope with diverse problem areas in industrial design without being restricted to fields of specialization.
 Our graduates are proficient at creatively defining and solving problems, planning and managing the design process, and conducting design-centred research, with an awareness of and sensitivity towards sociocultural and technological contexts.

-ID290 Summer Practice is organized by the Department of Industrial Design for first year students.
-The aim of the summer practice is to equip the students with the necessary knowledge, skills and experience of basic model making techniques, Computer Aided Design software and digital modeling, and the safe and effective use of the model making workshop.
+ID290 Summer Practice is organized by the Department of Industrial Design for the Students passing from the first year to the second year.
+The aim of the summer practice is to equip the students with the necessary knowledge, skills and experience of basic physical model making techniques, processing certain materials and usage of existing equipment in the modeling workshop by considering occupational health and safety in the workshop practices and Computer Aided Design software and digital modeling.

-ID290 Summer Practice takes 6 weeks.
-The first four weeks of the summer practice are dedicated to hands-on model making by diverse materials and techniques in the Faculty Model Making Workshop.
+ID290 Summer Practice takes 4 weeks.
+Two weeks of the summer practice are dedicated to hands-on model making by diverse materials and techniques in the Faculty Model Making Workshop.
 The remaining two weeks cover the use of Computer Aided Design software in the Faculty Computer Lab.

-ID390 Summer Practice targets the second year students and takes 6 weeks.
-At the first two weeks following the end of the fourth semester, the students attend lectures and workshops on digital 3D modelling.
-Students are required to spend the remaining four weeks making observations on manufacturing processes in a manufacturing company or establishment, and present their observations and experience in the form of a report to the Department.
+ID390 Summer Practice targets the students passing from the second year to the third year and takes 4 weeks.
+During the ID390 Summer Practice, the students are required to make observations on manufacturing processes in a manufacturing company or establishment and present their observations and experience in the form of a report to the Department.